-Unostentatious Comporta is a State of Mind
+Unostentatious Comporta is a Frame of Mind

 As we move through the last official days of summer, my thoughts turn to the beach, or rather, the beach vacations I didn’t take this year.